Travel Advice

 Vaccinations and general health

-Standard vaccinations are not normally required for Japan.
+Vaccinations are not normally required for Japan.
 However, please check with your own government’s health authorities for their latest advice.
 The weather is generally benign in Japan.
-Summer, however, is hot, humid and the rays of the sun strong.
+Summer, however, can be hot and humid and the rays of the sun strong.
 To help avoid sunstroke and dehydration use sunscreen, a wide-brimmed hat, sunglasses and drink water regularly.

 Mountain sickness is not an issue on Walk Japan tours, which rarely reach an altitude above 1,600m (5,250ft).